softwaresaved/NGCMGSoton-2015-06-21/novice/python/05-cond.md

 > *   Write conditional statements including `if`, `elif`, and `else` branches.
 > *   Evaluate expressions containing `and` and `or`.

-In our last lesson, we discovered something suspicious was going on in our inflammation data by drawing some plots.
+In our numpy and visualisation lessons, we discovered something suspicious was going on in our inflammation data by drawing some plots.
 How can we use Python to automatically recognize the different features we saw, and take a different action for each?
 In this lesson, we'll learn how to write code that